-The Managing Partner, Covivio Hotels Gestion, received €1.2 million excluding taxes for its work in respect of 2022.
+The Managing Partner, Covivio Hotels Gestion, received €1.9 million excluding taxes for its work in respect of 2023.
 The terms of this remuneration are governed by Article 11 of the Articles of Association of Covivio Hotels.

-In 2022, $\ensuremath{\mathfrak{e}}$ 500 thousand in preferred dividends was paid to the limited partner, Covivio Hotels Gestion in respect of 2022.
+In 2023, €500 thousand in preferred dividends was paid to the limited partner, Covivio Hotels Gestion in respect of the 2023 fiscal year.
 This preferred dividend was recognised under operating expenses in accordance with IFRS, which specify that preferred dividends must be treated as management commissions.